muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 blend (hand-held blender works well).
 Put the mix into the drier at 55 degrees C and dry for 7-8 hours.

-Seperately mix olive oil and tallow, place in oven 5 mins.
-Melted oils mix.
-Take oil, mix, and now pour it on dried poultry [2].
+Seperately mix olive oil and tallow, place in oven 5 mins, now pour on on dried poultry [2].

-One can consume end product as-is, or inside other soups..
-Take some Greek trahana [1], pour hot water along with dried poultry, it's a stew.
+One can consume end product as-is, or w other dried soups eg Greek trahana [1], add both, pour hot water, it's a quick stew.

 Reference